bitrise-steplib/steps-recreate-user-schemes/README.md

 # Generate User Schemes

-This step generates default User Schemes.
+This step recreates default user schemes.

-If no Shared or User Scheme exist in the project, step will generate User schemes, just like Xcode does.
+If no shared schemes exist in the project/workspace, step will recreate default user schemes, just like Xcode does.

 ## How to use this Step